Westerdals/pro104-eksamen-gruppe11/README.md

 <a name="technology"></a>
 ## Technology/Framework used

-We have been using different technologies/frameworks to create this app, in order for the app to work proper and look nice.
+We have been using different technologies/frameworks to create this app, in order for the app to work smoothly and look nice.
 * Naming convention before we start coding.
 * Post-it cards design with clickable links.
 * +++